The Last Matinee: Plot

-In the theater, one of the teenagers Goni approaches the lone girl to flirt with her.
-As they both talk and kiss, the killer murders them by piercing their skulls at once with the metal bar.
+In the theater, Goni, one of the teenagers approaches the lone girl to flirt with her.
+As they kiss, the killer murders them by jamming the metal bar through their heads.
 Meanwhile, the couple prepares to leave, however, the woman Gabriela gives a hand job to her date Horacio, which prompts him to go to the men's room.
 The killer follows Horacio and kills him inside one of the toilet stalls.
-Ana finds the alarm clock when it rings and takes it to look for Mauricio; however, she can't find him, so she returns to the projection room.
+Ana finds Mauricio's alarm clock and looks for him; unable to find him, she returns to the projection room.